-Admissions and Awards: Three (3) faculty members, one (1) student.
+Admissions and Awards: Three (3) faculty members, three (3) students.

 Faculty Membership and Research: Three (3) faculty members including the Executive Officer, two (2) students.

-Elections to these committees are conducted during the first week in December by the three student members of the Executive Committee who have served since the election.
+Elections to these committees are conducted during April by the three student members of the Executive Committee who have served since the election.

 B) General Procedure

 The Executive Committee shall appoint all faculty members of program committees.
 A faculty member may decline appointment to any committee.